Looking for freelance writing sites?

 LinkedIn is a social media site for business networking and career growth.

 You can (and should) create an optimized LinkedIn profile for your freelance writing niche.
-That way, employers can find you when they search for writers.
+That way, employers can find you when they search for a freelance content writer.

 Likewise, you can search for listed jobs using filters that match your needs.